First of all, we would like to explain some basic terms we are using:

 Legal obligations and matter-of-course transmissions.
 Your personal data may also be transmitted to third parties if it is necessary to comply with our legal obligations (in particular with regard to public bodies) or if the transmission is a matter of course, in particular if it is part of a contract you are a party to (e.g. the transmission of necessary personal data to carriers for the purpose of delivering the purchased goods, or to payment-system operators for the purpose of settlement of the purchase price).

 Where do we store personal data?
-We store your personal data in the European Union and with partner processors in the USA (partners in the USA ensure personal-data protection at the level applicable in the European Union through participation in the EU – U.S. Privacy Shield pursuant to EU Commission Decision 2016/1250 of 12 July 2016 or standard data protection clauses adopted by the EU Commission and available at: www.24uSoftware.com/gdpr).
+We store your personal data in the European Union and with partner processors in the USA (the personal-data protection at the level applicable in the European Union is ensured by standard data protection clauses adopted by the EU Commission, and/or binding corporate rules; information on particular partner processors is available at: www.24u.cz/gdpr).
 We do not transfer personal data to other countries.